 Is This Budget-Friendly?

-- Since we’re all about saving money around here, egg salad is one of our favorite budget-friendly meal options.
-Before you come at me about the price of eggs, hear me out.
-I buy expensive, high-quality eggs and avocado mayonnaise, both of which are pricey.
+- Egg salad is one of our favorite budget-friendly meal options.
 The total cost of this recipe was $3.83, which includes the cost of seasonings.
-That averages out to $1.92 per serving, and you can lower the cost with cheaper ingredients.
+That averages out to $1.92 per serving, and you can lower the price by using cheaper ingredients (I buy the good eggs).

 If you’ve tried my egg salad without mayo or any recipe on my site, please leave a comment below!